RobertTate/learning-sessions/README.md

 ## Liturgy

-1. Share what you plan to learn and update the session log file
+1. Share what you plan to learn and update [the latest session log file](./sessions)
 2. Learn
 3. Discuss what you learned